faceyspacey/respond-framework-docs-old/README.md

 - selectors have access to all those isolated reducers *and* other selectors.
 - selectors are often intended to be used with arguments from components (i.e. `props`)
+- selectors are not necessarily run each time an action is dispatched; they are only run if used by components (thereby not demanding a performance overhead)

 Which is why it makes a whole lot of sense, in a world where you're no longer doing the `mapStateToProps` rigamarole, to have functions on your `state` object, a la: